5 Great Presentation Design Ideas to Try in 2025

 If you use a third-party font, you could run into compatibility issues.
 Particularly if you're handing the presentation over to another device to present it—if they don't have the font installed, it may not display.
 PowerPoint can technically use any font, but it works best with the system fonts on Mac or Windows.

 On the other hand, Google Slides only works with fonts in the Google font library.
-These are web fonts that are widely popular, quite compatible, and overlap with the system fonts such as Arial, Calibri, and Times New Roman.
+These are web fonts that are widely popular, quite compatible, and overlap with system fonts such as Arial, Calibri, and Times New Roman.

 Bottom line?
 Stick to standard fonts if you don't want trouble.